 Hotch: We'll talk about the thing later.

-CSI NY "Brooklyn 'Til I Die" has Mac and his old friend/late partner's sister/future wife Christine talking over coffee.
-Christine asks Mac if he remembers a time while they were on vacation, when 'the beers were flowing'.
+- CSI: NY "Brooklyn 'Til I Die" has Mac and his old friend/late partner's sister/future wife Christine talking over coffee.
+Christine asks Mac if he remembers a time while they were all on vacation, when "the beers were flowing."
 Mac acknowledges it, but won't talk about it.

 Helen: Had to; long story, not pretty.

 - Josh interrupted Drake while he was telling a very ludicrous story.Drake: So my foot's totally stuck in there, right?
 I'm freaking out, the dogs having a seizure, and I still have half a pie left.

 - The Drew Carey Show.
 He mentioned that Oswald's Mom is the first woman he ever saw naked.That was one crazy cub scout meeting!